 The Basics

-In the OOBE stage of autopilot deployment, there can be many issues which result in failure.
-Below are some of the common issues.
+In the OOBE stage of autopilot deployment, many issues can fail.
+Below are some of the common problems.

 - Firewall issue